Mortgage

 callout-icon

-Who can assume a VA loan?
+Can a non-veteran assume a VA loan?

-Anyone can assume a VA loan, even if they haven’t served in the military.
+Yes, anyone can assume a VA loan, even if they haven’t served in the military.
 This is notable because borrowers usually have to be active-duty service members, veterans or eligible surviving spouses in order to qualify for a VA loan.

 USDA loans are assumable in two ways:

 However, if you have a conventional adjustable-rate mortgage (ARM), it’s possible that your mortgage is eligible for assumption.
 Fannie Mae — one of the two mortgage agencies that sets rules for conventional loans — allows for assumable ARMs as long as the borrower agrees to give up the option to convert the loan to a fixed-rate mortgage.
-Make sure your future plans don’t include converting to a fixed rate if you’re assuming an ARM.
+If your conventional ARM loan has been modified or deferred to help you avoid default, however, it’s no longer eligible for assumption.

-The safest type of assumption is novation, which is when the lender agrees to let the buyer take responsibility for the existing mortgage.
-Because the lender will put the buyer through the underwriting process before giving its approval, it is willing to release the seller from all future responsibility for the mortgage payments.
+There are two distinct ways to assume a mortgage.
+The safest type is novation, which is when the lender agrees to let the buyer take responsibility for the existing mortgage.
+Because the lender puts the buyer through the underwriting process before giving its approval, it is willing to release the seller from all future responsibility for the mortgage payments.

-For example, if the seller has a $300,000 loan balance on a home they purchased for $435,000, the buyer will need to bring $135,000 to the table to compensate the seller for the equity they’ve built.
+For example, if the seller has a $300,000 loan balance on a $435,000 home, the buyer will need to bring $135,000 to the table to compensate the seller for the equity they’ve built.

 callout-icon